Many of us use social media sites every day of our lives.

 From Friendster, MySpace and Bebo through to Facebook, Twitter, Google+, LinkedIn and Pinterest.

 I even remember using Friends Reunited back in the day.

 The majority of users are law-abiding citizens, sharing things with their friends and family and using social media for their businesses.

-But what about the darker side of social media and can it be bad for your health?
+But what about the darker side and can it be bad for your health?

 Let’s Get Together With Social Media

 When riots happened across the UK last year, the news reports I saw on TV shocked me.
 Many of the faces shown on the screen were teenagers, some were barely even into their teens.

 The callous looting of businesses, arson, violence and general disorder was quite unnerving.

 And the word on the street?
 Well, it was spread via social media; Facebook, Twitter and in particular Blackberry Messenger (BBM).

 BBM was the weapon of choice because any messages sent are private to recipients and are encrypted during transmission.